zilliztech/phantoscope-bootcamp/EN_tutorials/create_application.md

-# Create Applications with the built-in Operator
+# Create Applications with the in-built Operator

-## Summary

 This article describes in detail how to create applications in Phantoscope with the built-in Operator.